components/components/README.md

 ------------

-If you see a Component that requires an update, or is missing support for a certain package manager, feel free to open a pull request !
+If you see a Component that requires an update, or is missing support for a certain package manager, feel free to open an issue or better, a pull request !